nkicsl/DDR-dataset/README.md

 # DDR-dataset
-A General-purpose High-quality Dataset for Diabetic Retinopathy Classification, Lesion Segmentation and Lesion Detection
+A General-purpose High-quality Dataset for Diabetic Retinopathy Classification, Lesion Segmentation and Lesion Detection \

 You can download DDR from either Baidu Drive or Google Drive, according to your network connections.

 * DDR on Baidu Drive: [DDR dataset](https://pan.baidu.com/s/1560JK2pzxTN9Ny1TcmNasQ "悬停显示")     PWD:ue0t
 * DDR on Google Drive: [DDR dataset](https://pan.baidu.com/s/1560JK2pzxTN9Ny1TcmNasQ "悬停显示")     PWD:ue0t

-If you make use of the DOTA dataset, please cite our following paper:
+If you make use of the DDR dataset, please cite our following paper:
 > @article{LI2019,

 > title = "Diagnostic Assessment of Deep Learning Algorithms for Diabetic Retinopathy Screening",